Kwok Leung Research Award

 After he passed away, the Executive Council of IACCP initiated a research award in memory of Kwok Leung's service to the field and to cross-cultural science.
 The award is given to post-graduate students at the Culture and Psychology Summer School to foster cross-cultural psychological research for the next generation.

 IACCP SPARK Grants

-IACCP invites applications for the second round of the IACCP Spark Grants.
+IACCP invites applications for the third round of the IACCP Spark Grants.

 These grants are aimed at supporting activities that will enhance the visibility of the IACCP and cross-cultural psychology, and:

 - spark awareness and interest in cross-cultural psychology (among academics, practitioners, the community)

 - build local capacity and access to resources for conducting cross-cultural research

 - spark networking among cross-cultural psychologists across or within regions